Sumi Deguchi: The First Oomoto Incident

-On February 12, 1921, Onisaburo and the executives of Kōdō Oomoto, one of whom was Wasaburō Asano, were arrested on charges of lese majesty and violation of the Newspaper Law.
+On February 12, 1921, Onisaburo and the executives of Kōdō Oomoto, one of whom was Wasaburō Asano, were arrested on charges of lesè-majestè and violation of the Newspaper Law.
 During the search of the premises of Kōdō Oomoto, one police officer scoffed at the objects of worship, saying that it was just paper and stone.
 Enraged by this, some followers cursed the officer in whispers.
 Overhearing it, Sumi calmy admonished them that when an ignorant one acted profanely and disrespectfully to God, the way of Oomoto is to apologize to God for the sake of the one.
 She commented to the newspaper that she considered this incident to be God's arrangement and she was glad that the truth of Oomoto would be known to the public.

 The Kyoto Police Department forced Onisaburo to write a document about the reform of Kōdō Oomoto and publicized it in June.
 As the document stated that the doctrine would be altered and Nao's Ofudesaki would be incinerated, the followers were astonished and the faction led by Hisa and Toranosuke Fukushima demanded Onisaburo and Sumi retire.
 Sumi replied that, although she did not know under what circumstances he had written it, as the Leader of Oomoto, she would never let Ofudesaki be incinerated.
 Shortly, as a letter from Onisaburo to Sumi revealed that the document was not written with his true intention, this issue was settled.

-On October 5, the first trial convicted the defendants guilty on the charges and Onisaburo was sentenced to five years in prison for lese majesty.
+On October 5, the first trial convicted the defendants guilty on the charges and Onisaburo was sentenced to five years in prison for lesè-majestè.
 Sumi encouraged the followers, saying "If we are acquitted, the followers will become even more arrogant and end up ruining the divine teaching.
 There is no way to reconstruct the world without suffering."
 Six years later, in 1927, Onisaburo was acquitted due to an Act of Amnesty that accompanied the demise of Emperor Taishō.